-Family Cultivates a Business That Bucks the Trend
+Family Business Bucks the Trend

 Fact is, 2008 was a challenging year for many businesses.
 It was the start of the Great Recession, ignited by the crashing housing market and a perfect storm of other factors that made it difficult for businesses to get by.
 Growth wasn’t exactly an option for everyone.